Table of Contents

-Using the WooCommerce Product Table plugin, you can create a menu where the customers can easily filter out their preferences.
+Using the WooCommerce Product Table plugin for your online food delivery website, you can create a menu where the customers can easily filter out their preferences.
 The customers don’t need to keep several tabs with different menu options open to choose what they want.
 What this allows you to do is create a traditional menu but in an online format.
 You can even create separate tables of different food items such as Snacks, Mains, Drinks, Desserts, etc.

 After installing and activating the WooCommerce Product Table plugin you should go to Pages > Add New in order to create a new page where your online menu will be showcased to your customers.
 Here you need to name it and then click on the ‘Insert product table’ button from the text editor’s toolbar.
 After this, you can click on the ‘Publish’ button.
 All of your items will directly get added and it will look like this-

 For this, you will go to WooCommerce > Settings > Products > Product tables.
 Under the Table Content section, you will find the Columns options which will help you create as many columns as you’d like them to appear on your menu table.
 You can create columns for Name of the food item, Image of the food item, Description, Price, Tags and an Add to Cart button.